manabuo/machine-learning-using-tensorflow/chapters/chapter6.md

 #### Hyperparameters

-In addition to already mentioned hyperparameters in the previous chapters, this model has three more that are associated with the learning rate: `INITIAL_LEARNING_RATE`, `LEARNING_RATE_DECAY_STEPS`, `LEARNING_RATE_DECAY_RATE`.
+In addition to already mentioned hyperparameters in the previous chapters, this model has a few more that are associated with the learning rate: `INITIAL_LEARNING_RATE`, `LEARNING_RATE_DECAY_STEPS`, `LEARNING_RATE_DECAY_RATE, dropout keep probabilities,`REGULARISATION\_SCALE

 ### Overfitting and Underfitting

 Earlier we mentioned overfitting and introduced dropout layer without explanation.
 Therefore in this section,  we will spend a little bit more time explaining overfitting and underfitting.

-The most often method that is used in determining if our model underfits (high bias) or overfits (high variance) or even both, is to compare training and validation errors during the training.
+The most often method that is used in determining if our model underfits \(high bias\) or overfits \(high variance\) or even both, is to compare training and validation errors during the training.
 If the training error is significantly smaller than the validation error, it usually means that out models overfit.
 Underfitting is when training error is significantly larger than the base error.
 It is also possible to have a situation when training error is larger than the base error but it is much smaller than validation error which means that we have both high bias and high variance.

 In practical applications when using Neural Networks, it is often better to have high variance than high bias.
 So, in the case of a high bias, it is advisable that you increase network size and/or train longer.
 However, the high variance is often resolved by having more data and/or [regularization](https://en.wikipedia.org/wiki/Regularization_%28mathematics%29).
-There are two popular regularization methods that are currently employed by many practitioners, [Frobenius  regularization](https://en.wikipedia.org/wiki/Matrix_regularization) (as many incorrectly call it _L2 regularization) and [Dropout](https://www.cs.toronto.edu/~hinton/absps/JMLRdropout.pdf)
+There are two popular regularization methods that are currently employed by many practitioners, [Frobenius  regularization](https://en.wikipedia.org/wiki/Matrix_regularization) \(as many incorrectly call it \_L2 regularization\) and [Dropout](https://www.cs.toronto.edu/~hinton/absps/JMLRdropout.pdf)

-#### Frobenius (L2) regularization
+#### Frobenius \(L2\) regularization

 Frobenius regularisation is similar to L2 regularisation and thus for brevity, we are going to skip the explanations here.